maths/moodle-qtype_stack/doc/en/CAS/Propositional_Logic.md

 The answer test `PropLogic` replaces all noun logical expressions with the Maxima versions, and then tests two expressions using the function `logic_equiv` from Maxima's logic package.
 This answer test does not support sets, lists, etc.

 The value of the student's answer will always have `nounand` etc. inserted.
 Before you manipulate the student's answer, e.g. with the logic package functions, you will need to apply `noun_logic_remove(ex)`.

+## Truth tables

+STACK provides various functions for creating and dealing with [tables](../Authoring/Tables.md).

+`truth_table(ex)` returns the true table of the expression `ex`.
+The function will throw an error if the number of variables exceeds 5.
+The first row of the table is the headings, consisting of a list of variables, and the expression itself.
+See the documentation on [tables](../Authoring/Tables.md) for more functionality.